JOIN THE MISSA DEL GALL, the TRADITIONAL barcelona CHRISTMAS MASS

 Santa Maria del Mar Church

-Santa Maria del Mar is such a beautiful church that a bestseller of international success (“La Catedral del Mar” by Ildefonso Falcones) was written based on the years of its construction.
+Santa Maria del Mar is such a beautiful church in El Born that a bestseller of international success (“La Catedral del Mar” by Ildefonso Falcones, available on Itunes and Amazon) was written based on the years of its construction.
 A television series based on the book was also produced later.
 Its high arches, in addition to leaving us breathless for its beauty, provide magnificent acoustics.

 And Christmas mass is the perfect time to experience that, because the service is preceded by the concert of the Cant de la Sibil·la, a medieval musical piece performed by a choir with a woman (or a child) leading it representing the “Sibil·la” or diviner.
 She tells a prophecy about the birth of the Messiah and the end of the world.
 The atmosphere that ancient music creates within the temple is really unique and transports you back in time.

 The Cathedral of Santa Creu and Santa Eulàlia, in the historical center of the city, remains the liturgical heart of Barcelona.
 Contrary to what many believe, there’s only one cathedral in town and it’s this one, since a “cathedral” is the seat of a bishopric (from catedra – seat in Latin).

 For this reason it is interesting to go to the Barcelona Cathedral Christmas mass if you want to see the bishop officiating the ceremony.
 Also the interior of the church deserves a visit for its medieval elegance.
 The “Cant de la Sibil·la” is also sung before Christmas mass starts.